scaars10/scaars10.github.io/posts/scalable-learning.md

 ## 4. Letting the OS Do Its Job: Memory Mapping (`mmap`)

-The real solution was to strip away abstraction layers and let the operating system manage memory the way it was designed to.
+The real solution was to strip away abstraction layers and leverage some of the capabilities provided by the OS for this specific issue where file you are dealing with can be much larger than the available memory.

 Memory-mapped files (`mmap`) map a file directly into a process's virtual address space: